sqweelygig/supercool-servers/README.md

 The research into dygraphs.com demoted it from consideration without needing to complete the comparison.
 The presentation style is lacklustre, the band implementation uses direct manipulation of the DOM canvas element, and the data input format is a CSV string.
 In selecting between toast.com, billboard.js and plottablejs.org, three factors prevailed.
-The toast.com presentation style is more professional than the others, the dependency tree is flatter, and its deployment options include a Vue.js wrapper.
+The toast.com presentation style is more professional than the others, the dependency tree is flatter, and its deployment options include a vue.js wrapper.
 Therefore the initial attempts at implementing this feature explored the toast.com library.
 These attempts failed because the toast.com secondary y-axis is merely visual and does not support the plotting of y-values without first scaling them onto the primary y-axis.
 Rather than coupling a cost scaling to the temperature axis implementation, the project explored billboard.js.
-This library required a vue.js wrapper and some special handling to put the zones into the legend, but this should be a more maintainable solution than y-scaling.
+This library required a vue.js wrapper and some special handling to put the zones into the legend, but this should be a more maintainable solution than custom y-scaling.

 <!-- TODO Write up BDX survey -->